Hi!

 Lexmark: Week 1

 So, the summer vacation has started, finally!
 But no relaxing this time around.
 I’m doing an internship at a company called Lexmark.
 The first week here has been pretty interesting.. the people here are cool, friendly.
 The work environment is also awsome, there are no restrictions or visible structure in the organisation.
 Very different from what my perception was about an Information Technology company.
+The good parts: KFC for lunch on the first day Free Coffee and Lunch There are Bean Bags in the office!

 ssh and git through tor

 As I mentioned before our college network has this squid proxy which makes us spend more time configuring our tools to bypass it than doing any actual work.
 My goal this time was to get ssh working behind the proxy.
+Most git repositories provide ssh links.
+So to get git working I needed to get ssh working first.
+A simple nmap showed that there are 4 ports open on the proxy server one of them being the ssh port: 22.

 Django static files in Openshift